Last Updated on

 - It is fundamentally about information security risk management.
 You use an understanding of your information related risks to determine which ISO 27002 controls are needed (and to what extent) to mitigate the severity of the risk the control is intended to mitigate.
 Hence, the “prescriptivity” is defined by the risks specific to that environment.

 - Certification audits must be conducted by an ISO 27001 Certified Lead Auditor working for an ISO validated registrar.
 Hence, the recipient of the certificate knows that the diligence/validation performed has been validated by the International Standards organization.

-So while the certification is to the process detailed in the 27001 standard, you are predominantly leveraging the controls in the ISO 27002 standard to manage critical information security risks in your environment.
+The difference between ISO 27001 and 27002 can be summarized as follows: While the certification is to the process detailed in the 27001 standard, you are predominantly leveraging the controls in the ISO 27002 standard to manage critical information security risks in your environment.

 Instead of thinking in terms of “27001 vs 27002,” it’s often more relevant to note how the two standards function together to provide a management standard that your business can be certified against, as well as guidance on how to implement needed controls based on a risk assessment.